 Top Causes of Medical Malpractice

-According to a 2016 study performed by John Hopkins researchers, medical errors account for 10% of all deaths in the U.S., making it the third leading cause of death behind cancer and heart disease.
+According to a 2016 study performed by John Hopkins researchers, medical errors account for 10% of all deaths in the U.S. This makes it the third leading cause of death behind cancer and heart disease.
 These errors are highly preventable by ensuring that all health care providers follow the appropriate standard of care.
 When doctors and other medical professionals make a mistake during treatment, the consequences can be quite severe for the patient.
-Sometimes, these mistakes are a result of negligence, and in that event, the patient would have cause to sue for compensation from the provider or facility involved.
-The Law Office of Kyle W. Jones works with clients throughout Kern County who have been injured due to medical malpractice.
+Sometimes, these mistakes are a result of negligence.
+In that event, the patient would have liable cause to sue for compensation from the provider or facility involved.

 Misdiagnosis or Delayed Diagnosis

 When a doctor examines a patient and fails to diagnose the correct illness, this is known as a misdiagnosis.
-You might be examined and told that you have no apparent illness and then later find out that you have a life-threatening condition that the doctor had the knowledge to identify at the time.
-Alternatively, a doctor might tell you that you have a condition that you later discover you don’t have, so now you’ve undergone a number of unnecessary treatments or procedures.
-Either instance might qualify you for a malpractice case because you were unable to receive the appropriate care.
+You might be examined and told that you have no apparent illness but later find out that you have a life-threatening condition that the doctor had the knowledge to identify at that time.
+Alternatively, a doctor might diagnose you with a condition that you later discover you don’t have, after you’ve undergone several unnecessary treatments or procedures.
+Either instance might qualify you for a malpractice lawsuit because you were unable to receive the appropriate care.

-Mistakes made during surgery can be life-threatening for the patient.
+Mistakes made during surgery can be life-threatening for a patient.
 Surgical errors are some of the most common types of medical malpractice.
 These cases might include:

 - Infection due to unsanitary surgical instruments